DelevoXDG/FlashcardMaster/docs/srs.md

 It also supports:

 1. **Intelligent Card Sorting:**
-	- Smart sorting to prioritize flashcards based on their difficulty level, last review date and preferences selected upon playlist creation.
+	- Smart sorting to prioritize flashcards based on their last review date and preferences selected upon playlist creation.

 ### 3.4.
 Card Management
 The Card Management module focuses on managing individual flashcards within a deck.
 It includes the following functionalities: